 The amount of meowing depends on the type of breed and even the individual cat.
 If you are not too keen on being with a true “conversationalist” at all hours, steer clear of the Oriental breeds, such as Siamese cats, as they love an engaging “dialogue.”
 Other cats can present like that pesky neighbor of yours who likes to stir the local gossip pot – they just love to hear the sound of their own voices.
 Others may just be trying to carry on a conversation with their owners.

-If your cat is a bit more vocal than you would prefer, consider the cause first and then work on the solution to mitigate the extra vocalization.
+If your cat is a bit more vocal lately, consider the cause first and then work on the solution to mitigate the extra vocalization.
 Some meowing may just be a nuisance, while at other times, it could be a signal to something more serious.

 Here are some reasons cats meow as identified by pets.webmd.com